-When all-flash storage was introduced to the market, the use cases for such storage were primarily high transaction workloads with block protocols.
-While this was a great use case to address with flash back in the day when cost of flash was 100x of hard drives and the capacity of flash was limited, the current trends in flash capacities especially with the advent of MLC and TLC flash memory technology and trending down in prices allow all-flash storage to become a true converged multi use case platform.
+When all-flash storage was introduced to the market, the all-flash storage use cases were primarily high transaction workloads with block protocols.
+While this was a great use case to address with flash storage back in the day when cost of flash storage was 100x of hard drives and the capacity of flash storage was limited, the current trends in flash storage capacities especially with the advent of MLC and TLC flash memory technology and trending down in prices allow all-flash storage to become a true converged multi use case platform.

 The following chart indicates the costing trends of NAND flash and hard drives.
 It shows the crossover of SSD and HDD pricing happening soon.

 The areal density of SSDs have also surpassed the densities of HDDs in recent times, driven by design and manufacturing advances such as 3D NAND.
 As an example, there was a recent announcement of 100TB in a single 3.5-inch 3D NAND SATA SSD!